Graduate Film & TV (GFMTV-GT)

 GFMTV-GT 2240 Development for Television and Digital Platforms (2 Credits)

 This course will help students gain an understanding of the constituent groups that drive decision-making for the creative and commercial processes of television, how an idea moves from conception to an on-air commitment, and what a content creator can do to help a TV show connect with the people who have the power to give an idea the green light.
-In addition, the class will examine what helps a show connect with audiences, how the path to entry in the TV business differs from the film industries, and will discuss similarities and differences between industries in the creative disciplines.
-By the end of the six weeks, students will create a written pitch for a fiction or nonfiction series that includes show title, logline, 1-2 page show bible, short character breakdowns and a range of appropriate TV channels/SVOD outlets.
+Over 12 weeks, students will develop (either individually or in 2-person teams) a pitch for an original, scripted narrative series with a concept and characters that can sustain from episode to episode and season to season.
+At the end of the term, students will pitch to real world "buyers."

 Grading: Grad Tisch Graded